NORINT0130 - Norwegian for International Students, Level 3

 Formal prerequisite knowledge

-Students attending this course are required to possess basic entrance requirements, with the exception of language requirements relating to Norwegian, and have passed NORINT0120 - Norwegian for International Students, Level 2 or a similar course, with a mark D or better in both the written and oral examinations.
+It is assumed that students have Higher education entrance qualification with the exception of Norwegian language skills, and that they have passed NORINT0120 - Norwegian for International Students, Level 2, Level 2 or the equivalent with the grade D or better on both the written and oral exam.

 Eight hours per week for 14 weeks, 112 hours in total.
 This is a course that requires active student participation.
 Each week, the students will be given written assignments.

-In order to sit for the examination, the following compulsory assignments must be approved by the teacher:
+Before the student can sit for the exam, the following compulsory activities must be approved by the teacher: